 Last fall I read about a new work of art located in a state park nearby.
 A fallen red oak tree was transformed by chainsaws and featured carvings of various animals.
 It quickly went on my future “to see” list.

 Between weather, holidays, and general life, it hadn’t happened.
 On Saturday, I decided to change that.
 It was cold – the thermometer read 40 degrees fahrenheit.
 I was exhausted from a morning workout class.
 But the kids were full of energy and the sun was out.
-So why not take a short hike?
+So why not take a short hike in search of the chainsaw art?

 We bundled up and headed for Umstead State Park.
 The 3 year old full of excitement.
 The 8 year old less amused.
 Instead wanting to stay home and play on a tablet.
 He got into the adventure pretty quickly though.